 What causes allergies?

-You can be allergic to one type of allergen, but not another.
+You can be allergic to one type of allergen but not another.
 Allergic reaction symptoms will differ based on the type and amount of allergen you have come in contact with.
 It also depends on how your body’s immune system reacts to that allergen.
 Symptoms can range from mild itching or runny nose to a severe allergic reaction (anaphylaxis) that becomes a medical emergency.

 The most common allergens are: